gunasekhar-13/FAST-API/README.md

 *MENTOR*: NEELA SANTHOSH KUMAR

-I use google colab to do this project.And I refer google and pdf that codetech it solutions provide.This project demonstrates how to apply linear programming (LP) to solve a real-world business problem—optimizing the production strategy of a manufacturing company to maximize profit.
-The company produces two products: Product A and Product B. Each product contributes differently to the profit and consumes different amounts of resources such as machine time and raw materials.
-The goal is to determine how many units of each product the company should produce within the available resource constraints in order to achieve the maximum possible profit.
+I use google colab to do this project.And I refer google and pdf that codetech it solutions provide.
+This project predicts house prices in California using a RandomForestRegressor model on the California Housing dataset.
+The dataset, containing features like average income and house age, is loaded, processed, and split into training and test sets.
+A scikit-learn Pipeline is used, including standardization with StandardScaler and model training with RandomForestRegressor.
+The trained model is saved using pickle for easy reuse.
+A Flask web application is deployed to expose the model as an API, allowing users to send POST requests with feature data and receive predicted house prices in response, making it ready for real-time predictions.

 #OUTPUT